News

 Reporting steals Friday afternoons.
 Use your suite AI to pull tasks, commits, tickets, and docs and draft a weekly recap with KPIs and blockers.
 Then spin a second version for execs or clients.

-Proof you can show the boss: A UK government trial across ~20k staff found Microsoft 365 Copilot saved ~26 minutes/day on routine work like drafting and summarizing—about two weeks per year.
-Bottle that into your weekly report flow.
+Proof you can show your boss: A UK government trial across approximately 20,000 staff found Microsoft 365 Copilot saved about 26 minutes per day on routine work like drafting and summarizing.

 Mini SOP: